KVSlab/morphMan/paper/paper.md

 *morphMan* is a general tool for manipulating tubular objects.
-In the context of flow in the cardiovascular system, *morphMan* opens new lines of investigation for unraveling the coupling between morphology and the local hemodynamics and can guide clinical research and ultimately lead to novel treatment methods.
+In the context of flow in the cardiovascular system, *morphMan* opens new lines of investigation for unraveling the coupling between morphology and the computed local hemodynamics.

 # Acknowledgements